This is a comprehensive guide to statutory interpretation.

 The purposive approach rule is a rule of statutory interpretation that identifies the overall purpose of the legislation.
 It is frequently used in combination with the Golden rule or Mischief rule.
 It is sometimes called the teleological approach rule.

-Different from Mischief or Golden rule, in discerning such an intention, with purposive approach;
+Different from Mischief or Golden rule, in discerning such an intention, with a purposive approach;

 Attention is not typically limited to the context in which the text was originally enacted